 Are there things to do in Portugal for people in their twenties?
 That’s a question that many ask when thinking of planning their trip.
 Why?
-Because some families go for good food, relax and safety but this might not suit younger generations who want to experience the music, cheap food and fun the country has to offer.
-This is why Portugal is the right place to go and is getting famous from the festivals and known by visiting students from the UK, Ireland and around the world.
+Because some families go for good food, relaxation and safety but this might not suit younger generations who want to experience the music, cheap food and fun the country has to offer.
+This is why Portugal is the right place to go and is getting famous for the festivals and is known by visiting students from the UK, Ireland and around the world.
 So it’s a perfect spot to study and have fun at the same time.
 With plenty of things to do in Portugal, make it your next destination.

 Things to Do in Portugal: Study in Portugal

 The academic year has begun and Universities are opening.
 If you go to the University in Portugal or visit a friend, this is the article for you.
 Maybe you don’t know but Portugal’s Higher Education System is highly valued all over the world.
 With a high level of English, Portuguese students can study English in some of the Universities as well as many international students so it’s ideal.
-The Catholic University of Portugal is the best University in the country according to World University Ranking 2021 with a total of 17% international students just followed by NOVA University of Lisbon and University of Porto.
+The Catholic University of Portugal is the best University in the country according to World University Ranking 2021 with a total of 17% international students just followed by NOVA University of Lisbon and the University of Porto.